fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Each player separates all nontoken lands they controls into two piles.
+Each player separates all nontoken lands they control into two piles.
 For each player, one of their piles is chosen by one of their opponents of their choice.
 Destroy all lands in the chosen piles.
 Tap all lands in the other piles.

 Biorhythm 6GG
 ---------------

 **Sorcery**

-Each player's life total becomes the number of creatures they controls.
+Each player's life total becomes the number of creatures they control.

 Bitter Ordeal 2B
 ---------------

 **Sorcery**

 Search target player's library for a card and exile it.
-Then they shuffles their library.
+Then that player shuffles their library.

 Gravestorm (When you cast this spell, copy it for each permanent put into a graveyard this turn.
 You may choose new targets for the copies.)